 "Why did you tell him?"
-I spit at her but Carrick has followed me out of the study so she doesn't answer.
-She glares at him.
+I spit at her, but Carrick has followed me out of the study so she doesn't answer.
+Her frosty glare is directed at him.

 I'm going to fetch Ana.
 We're going home.